 Although the quality of healthcare in Mexico is good, there’s no guarantee that you’ll have easy access to a good healthcare facility unless you pay out of pocket or use private health insurance.

 For example, when obtaining healthcare services via the Mexican Institute of Social Security (Spanish: Instituto Mexicano del Seguro Social, or IMSS), you need to go to a specific local clinic that is assigned to you.
-If your assigned clinic cannot treat you, you will be referred to a specialist elsewhere or to a bigger hospital.
+If your assigned clinic cannot treat you, you will be referred to a specialist elsewhere or to a bigger hospital in Mexico.

 With private health insurance, you can visit a modern hospital right away and see a doctor of your choice.
 The waiting time is also much shorter.

 Second, hospitals in Mexico require an upfront payment.
 Unless you have health insurance, you may have to pay the hospital first before getting treatment.
 Otherwise, a hospital might not treat you.

 This can result in a serious problem in a life-or-death situation — every minute counts!